Study finds link between CTE and Lou Gehrig’s disease

 CTE is known to cause a wide-range of symptoms.
 The most well-known are memory problems, difficulty controlling emotions or anger issues, and severe depression.
 However, some people with CTE also develop symptoms similar to a variant of ALS that causes cognitive impairment.

 According to the study’s lead author, Dr. Michael J. Strong, dean of the Schulich School of Medicine & Dentistry at Western, these overlapping symptoms may be caused by the same build up, or aggregates, of tau proteins.
+In case you’re looking for the best dental advice, visit site and get help from professionals in the field.

 “We have now shown that tau aggregates of those who have CTE and those who have this variant of ALS are the same,” Strong said in a statement Monday.